logo

 Abstract

-The merger of a binary black hole creates a highly distorted final black hole.
-The gravitational radiation emitted during this relaxation offers a unique opportunity to probe extreme gravity and its connection to black hole horizon dynamics.
-Using numerical relativity simulations, the authors demonstrate a correlation between observable features in gravitational waves and geometrical properties of the final black hole's dynamical apparent horizon.
-Specifically, they show how the line-of-sight passage of a 'cusp'-like defect on the horizon correlates with 'chirp'-like frequency peaks in the post-merger gravitational waves.
-These post-merger chirps are expected to be observable with increased sensitivity of LIGO, Virgo, LISA, and the Einstein Telescope.
+The merger of a binary black hole gives birth to a highly distorted final black hole.
+The gravitational radiation emitted as this black hole relaxes presents us with the unique opportunity to probe extreme gravity and its connection with the dynamics of the black hole horizon.
+Using numerical relativity simulations, we demonstrate a connection between a concrete observable feature in the gravitational waves and geometrical features on the dynamical apparent horizon of the final black hole.
+Specifically, we show how the line-of-sight passage of a "cusp"-like defect on the horizon of the final black hole correlates with "chirp"-like frequency peaks in the post-merger gravitational-waves.
+These post-merger chirps should be observed and analyzed as the sensitivity of LIGO and Virgo increase and as future generation detectors, such as LISA and the Einstein Telescope, become operational.

 Publisher